 Every now and then, however, updates go wrong.
 Despite rigorous testing of new features, introducing these might have caused old features to fail.

-In technical terms, regression testing, is the re-running of functional and non-functional tests to ensure that no new developed code causes bugs or breaks any existing functionality in the software.
+In technical terms, regression testing is the re-running of functional and non-functional tests to ensure that no newly developed code causes bugs or breaks any existing functionality in the software.

 The purpose is to detect any unwanted changes to ensure that the tested software still performs as desired after a change.

 There are many ways to approach regression testing.
-In this blog post we’ll focus on guiding you towards faster and more efficient regression resting.
+In this blog post, we focus on guiding you towards faster and more efficient regression testing.

 Let’s start from the top.

 To do regression testing, you as a tester must build a regression suite.
 A regression suite is essentially an overview of the different functionalities that your software consists of, and that you’ll therefore want to test.
 These are also called test scenarios.

 To build your regression test suite doesn’t necessarily require a lot of work.
 The suite can be created from the existing test cases – functional tests, integration tests, unit tests, etc. – that you probably developed from day one.
 Anything that has previously successfully verified that the software functions as intended can be used in your regression suite.